hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

   before state changes have been recorded.

-- A system should be robust against exhaustion of the number of signatures available in a time window, as in this case it is REQUIRED to wait until the next time window starts before new messages can be signed.
+- A system should be robust against exhaustion of the number of signatures available in a time window, as in this case it is required to wait until the next time window starts before new messages can be signed.

 - Time on signing devices should not be allowed to be moved forward maliciously